Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 Once tendons are painted, when selecting the *Fibers* attribute from the *Attribute* enumerator, painted fibers will be displayed, with a default direction set by the painted tendons.
 It is now possible to freely comb these fibers if it is desired.

-To change the fiber size or its colour, go to the Attribute Editor in the debug submenu, and customize the colour, width and length of the drawn lines.
+To change the fiber size or its color, go to the Attribute Editor in the debug submenu, and customize the color, width and length of the drawn lines.

 <figure>
   <img src="images/setup_muscle_4.png">